akavel/garden/_drafts/20230830-@nixops-howto.@flakes.md

 incantation did not work for me.
 It failed with a [fairly cryptic message about python-2.7.18.6 being "insecure", or EOLed][py2insecure].
-What I eventually somehow found, is that a newer version of NixOps is being developed, IIUC dubbed "NixOps 2.0", and seemingly using python3, given that it installed successfully:
+What I eventually somehow found, is that a newer version of NixOps is being developed, IIUC dubbed "NixOps 2.0", and it installed successfully on my machine — which presumably also means that it is maybe using Python 3.x already?

 [py2insecure]: https://github.com/NixOS/nixops/issues/1564